zammad/zammad-org/src/sr/tutorials/sso-kerberos.md

 Try generating it again, just to be sure.

 #### Unspecified GSS failure.
-Minor code may provide more information (, No key table entry found for HTTP/FQDN@DOMAIN)
+Minor code may provide more information (, no key table entry found for HTTP/FQDN@DOMAIN)

 Does the **service name** you provided to `setspn` exactly match the one you used when `generating your keytab <sso-generate-keytab>`?